Froxcey/Place2023/README.md

 2. Install [this](https://github.com/Froxcey/Place2023/raw/master/placeAzzy.user.js)
 3. Go [here](https://reddit.com/r/place)

+> ❗ Important
+> Don't leave the tab in background, leave it in a dedicated window (the window can be in background).
+Reddit unloads the website to save resources when the tab is in background, and it can interrupt the bot.

+## Projects

 **Asriel Place**: This bot works for this project by default, no need to change anything.

 **Asriel BG**: Click [me](https://github.com/Froxcey/Place2023/raw/master/placeAzzy_azzy-bg.user.js) to enable the Asriel BG project.

 **Other projects**: Please join our [Discord server](https://discord.gg/AmUVTBST) if you'd like to add your project to our bot.

-> ❗ Important
-> Don't leave the tab in background, leave it in a dedicated window (the window can be in background).
-Reddit unloads the website to save resources when the tab is in background, and it can interrupt the bot.

 ## Check installation